 Will I need an injection?

-Some MRI scans require that you have an injection of MRI contrast (dye) called Gadolinium to ensure we get the information required from the scan.
+You will need to have an injection of MRI contrast (dye) called Gadolinium to make the liver more visible.
 This is given through a cannula in your arm or back of your hand by a qualified member of staff.